BrandonJohnGrenier/pattern-microstructure/README.md

 In both cases, an UnprocessableEntityException will be returned when a validation element does not explicitly define an exception property.

 ### Message Interpolation (Dynamic Error Messages)
-Valex supports two kinds of message interpolation so that you can produce data driven error messages.
+Valex supports two kinds of message interpolation so that you can produce dynamic error messages.

 #### BeanValidation Interpolation
 BeanValidation message interpolation allows you to inject *annotation attribute values* into your validation messages.
 As an example, let's take the @Size annotated password field with a **min** and **max** attributes defined below: